Generalized Continuous-Time Models for Nesterov's Accelerated Gradient Methods: Generalized Continuous-Time Models for Nesterov's Methods

-Subsequently, we formulate ODE models corresponding to (NAG-C) and (NAG-SC), which serve as the foundation for our generalized ODE models.
+We now formulate ODE models corresponding to (NAG-C) and (NAG-SC), which will serve as concrete instances of our generalized framework.
 Through basic algebraic manipulations, for a constant $h>0$, (NAG-C) and (NAG-SC) are respectively transformed into

 and